dagsdags212/learn-genome-assembly/README.md

 The main purpose of this repository is to demonstrate the steps involved in *de novo* assembly of a viral genome, namely **SARS-CoV-2**.

 Sequencing reads used for the pipeline were retrieved from accession [SRR10971381](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR10971381&display=metadata) as provided by [Wu et al. 2020](https://www.nature.com/articles/s41586-020-2008-3).
-The steps involved in the assembly pipeline is listed as follows:
+The steps involved in the assembly pipeline are listed as follows:

 1. Data retrieval
 2. Exploration of sequence properties